librenms/librenms/doc/Extensions/Alerting.md

 ## <a name="transports-playsms">PlaySMS</a>

-PlaySMS is an OpenSource SMS-Gateway that can be used via their HTTP-API using a Username and WebService-Token.
+PlaySMS is an open source SMS-Gateway that can be used via their HTTP-API using a Username and WebService-Token.
-Please consult PlaySMS's documentation regarding number formating.
+Please consult PlaySMS's documentation regarding number formatting.
 Here an example using 3 numbers, any amount of numbers is supported:

 ~~